 Implementation intentions: Peter Gollwitzer's research (meta-analysis effect size d ≈ 0.65, across hundreds of studies) shows that forming a specific when-where-how plan dramatically increases follow-through.
 "I will work on the report at 9am on Monday in my office with my phone off" is more effective than "I will work on the report this week."
 The specificity pre-commits behavior and eliminates the deliberation that enables avoidance.

 Environmental design: Removing cues for competing activities (phone in another room, social media blocked, email notifications off) reduces the attentional competition that fuels avoidance.
-The procrastinator who "can't stop checking Twitter" is not weak-willed; they are being systematically cued by a device engineered to be maximally engaging.
+The procrastinator who "can't stop checking social media" is not weak-willed; they are being systematically cued by a device engineered to be maximally engaging.
 Removing the device removes the cue.

 Addressing Underlying Causes